Notarius armbrusteri

 Notarius armbrusteri is a species of catfish in the family Ariidae.
 It was described by Ricardo Betancur-Rodríguez and Arturo Acero Pizarro in 2006.
 It inhabits marine waters around Buenaventura, Valle del Cauca, in Colombia.
 Males reach a maximum standard length of 17.7 cm, while females reach a maximum SL of 20.8 cm.

+Etymology

 The species epithet "armbrusteri" was given in honour of Jonathan W. Armbruster, a curator at the Auburn University Museum, whom the authors credited with providing important contributions to the taxonomy of catfish in neotropical regions.